 This means that they need a lot more than just a hutch!
-Our recommendation for a pair of average size rabbits is an overall area of 10 ft x 6 ft with a run height of 3ft, or in metric, 3m x 2m and a run height of 1m.
+Our recommendation for a pair of average size rabbits is a single enclosed area of at least 3m x 2m by 1m high.
+This can include the sleeping quarters, and makes up a footprint (accessible area of the ground or floor) of 3m x 2m.

 Just as with a healthy diet, a rabbit’s environment has a huge influence on its health and well-being.
 A caged rabbit can develop skeletal problems, sores and is more likely to be overweight.
 Check our note on environment and health by Specialist vet Richard Saunders.